 In certain circumstances, you can ask us to stop using your personal data earlier.
 You can find more information about your rights below, alternatively you can contact us at any time using the contact details at the top of this page.

-Data protection law provides you with certain rights, however not all of these rights will be available to you in all situations, particularly where we process your information as part of one of our statutory duties.
+Data protection law provides you with certain rights.
+Not all of these rights will be available to you in all situations, particularly where we process your information as part of one of our statutory duties.
 Where we are under a legal duty to use data for a particular purpose you will not have the right to prevent it being used in that way.

 For specific enquiries regarding personal data which we process you can contact the Data Protection Officer on email: email@example.com or at Civic Centre, Riverside, Stafford ST16 3AQ.